KayceeIngram/poosay/src/posts/what-is-this.md

 <span class="center-media">![smiles](https://media.giphy.com/media/blEl99OgPQnNS/giphy.gif)</span>

-Jokes aside, I think most <span>Tarleton</span> students will genuinely enjoy the coming articles, and if not, please reach out and express the content you would most enjoy and we will make it happen!
-Yes, Seriously!
+Jokes aside, I think most <span>Tarleton</span> students will genuinely enjoy the coming articles, and if not, please reach out and express the content you would most enjoy.
+We will make it happen!
+Yes...
+Seriously!
+The Grittier the better, <a class="blog-link" href="https://poosay.com/contact/">so come on with it.</a>